Yes, payday lenders may actually do a credit check. Here’s why.

 So is it really a credit check?

-You might see a credit inquiry made on behalf of Net Pay Advance, but it’s not really a credit check in the traditional sense.
+You might see a credit inquiry made on behalf of Net Pay Advance.
 It’s an additional verification step that guarantees we’re lending to the right people.

 Believe us, we tense up at the words credit check, too.
 But it’s important to remember that Net Pay Advance isn’t concerned about your credit score.